 The Committee's general approach in setting Mr. Stephenson's target annual compensation is to provide levels that are competitive among the 13 Bank Corporations that comprise Bancorp Hawaii's competitive group for compensation purposes.
-The specific targeted levels for each element of compensation are the same as those shown on pages 11 and 12 for all Bancorp executive officers.
-In setting actual compensation levels, the Committee reviewed a competitive study of the 13 bank comparator group completed in July 1993.
-This study reflected 1993 base salary levels and incentive payments for 1992 performance.
 In addition, the Committee intends to have a significant percentage (over 20%) of each executive officer's target compensation based upon objective long-term performance criteria.
 On average, Mr. Stephenson's long-term incentive compensation opportunity is approximately 30 percent of his total compensation.
 This compares with the aforementioned 13 Bank Corporations' average of approximately 26 percent.